Masiarat/Masiarat/README.md

-Student Informatyki na AGH, zafascynowany programowaniem niskopoziomowym i grafiki komputerowej.
+Student Informatyki na AGH, zafascynowany programowaniem niskopoziomowym i grafiką komputerową.

 <!--
 **Masiarat/Masiarat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.